UndeadZeratul/uzHDAddon/readme.md

 This is my personal collection of recolor/resprite/resound assets for the GZDoom gameplay mod, "Hideous Destructor".
 As it's my personal collection of changes, there are several various mods it makes changes to.

+---
-## Recolored Ironsights:
+## Recolored Ironsights

+### Vanilla Hideous Destructor
 - Default Hideous Destructor Front & Back Ironsights

+### Peppergrinder
-- TRO-G Front Ironsight
+- TRO-G AR Front Ironsight

+---
-## Weapon Sprite Changes:
+## Weapon Sprite Changes
 _Note: Some weapons included have the crosshair color "baked" into the sprite, and for those weapons I have taken the liberty of tweaking the in-game sprite to match my personal crosshair color.
 If you would like your crosshair color to match, simply update the color in the main GZDoom options menu to `#673ab7`_

 ### Pistol